kimhart/kimhart.nyc/README.md

   ```

 3. Deploying
 This site is hosted on Netflify and builds to `https://kimhart.nyc`.

-It also has a [staging environment](https://kimhart-staging.netlify.com/) that auto-deploys on pushes to any branch.
+It also has a [staging environment](https://kimhart-staging.netlify.com/) that auto-deploys on every PR to the "staging" branch.
 Prod will only deploy on merges to master.